 Instant Pot Spaghetti and Meatballs

 If you travel to Italy, you won’t likely find a dish called spaghetti and meatballs on the menu.
 For Italian-American cuisine, canned tomatoes were among the only items available at local grocers.
 Spaghetti also became greatly popular in the U.S. because it was one of the only Italian ingredients available.
-Americans became accustomed to having starch accompany their proteins.
-Seasonings like garlic, hot pepper flakes, and oregano became more prominent as immigrants assimilated into American culture.
 Recipe from I Wash You Dry.

 Grits’ origins come from the Native American Muskogee tribe’s preparation of Indian corn.
-Grits were also later given to slaves as food allowance.
-They would catch shrimp and other fish in nets and cook them in a variety of ways.
 Shrimp and grits was a breakfast dish found in the low country until 1982.
 Bill Neal became a chef at Crook’s Corner, a restaurant in Chapel Hill, North Carolina changed the status of shrimp and grits.
 The once humble dish gained popularity as a dinner entree.
 Recipe from Stay Snatched.

 Instant Pot Popcorn